The 2010 vintage was rated: Bettane & Desseauve 15/20 (Immediate pleasure)

 Nose

-intense and complex with hints of ripe fruit, floral notes, and toasted aromas
+intense and complex, with hints of ripe fruit, floral notes, and toasty aromas

-Rich and smooth, with ample, silky tannins.
-Long finish with aromatic complexity.
+Rich and smooth, with full-bodied, silky tannins.
+A long finish with aromatic complexity

 Serve